Image by lanur

 Suddenly I was jarred by a deep voice booming, "No healing allowed here!"
 I was certain this was another student playing a joke, and I opened my eyes to see who it was.
 To my surprise, the retreat center security guard was standing behind us.
 He looked the part: burly, a close-shorn crew cut, and a well-substantiated gut brimming over his belt.
 His name badge said "George."
 I looked at George in disbelief.

-Healing Allowed in the Healing Temple
+Healing Only Allowed in the Temple?

 "I’m sorry," George uttered authoritatively.
 "No healing is allowed on the campus except in the healing temple.
 If you want to be healed, you have to go there."